KARNATISAITHARUN/documentation/using-inspect-protect/integrating-with-shiftleft/integrating-jenkins-builds/integrating-jenkins-builds.md

 ## Jenkins Integration Instructions

-1. [Install the ShiftLeft CLI](../../using-cli/install-cli.md) on the host where Jenkins is installed.
+1. [Install the ShiftLeft Command Line Interface (CLI)](../../using-cli/install-cli.md) on the host where Jenkins is installed.
 2. Log in to Jenkins as an administrator.
 3. Select **Manage Jenkins > Configure System > Global properties**.
 4. Select (check) **Environment variables** and create the following: